Out Patient Anesthesia Management

 The extremely high safety record of dental office general anesthesia is second to none and has been developed and refined by the specialty of Oral and Maxillofacial Surgery over the generations.
 Our training background is therefore sound and allows us to provide predictable and safe office anesthesia management for healthy patients.
 Patients are typically run at levels of anesthesia in which protective reflexes and airways are predictably intact.
 Monitoring of patient vital signs with automated blood pressure units, ECG’s, pulse oximetry, and now, end title CO2 monitoring, have increased our predictability in monitoring patients under general anesthesia.

 In addition, in order to provide in-office general anesthesia under a dental license in the State of California, the practitioner must have a general anesthesia permit which is issued only after showing evidence of advanced training and the passing an in-depth office review given by two examiners.
 For renewal of this license, the office and the anesthesia provider must be re-tested every five years of the practice life.
 The Pacific Coast Center for Oral, Facial and Cosmetic Surgery is permitted by the Dental Board of California to provide outpatient general anesthesia.

 Finally, one of the unique services offered at The Pacific Coast Center for Oral, Facial and Cosmetic Surgery is the availability of a modern hospital level outpatient surgical suite within our office facilities.
 The Pasadena Ambulatory Surgery Center, Inc. was initially established as a multi-specialty Medicare Certified ambulatory surgery center but recently has been reorganized and absorbed into our office facilities.
 This fully equipped hospital level ambulatory surgical suite allows The Pacific Coast Center for Oral, Facial and Cosmetic Surgery and Drs.
-Elias, Stephens and Jun to provide hospital-level surgical care for our patients in a convenient, controlled, and private setting.
+Elias, Jun, Stephens and Verratti to provide hospital-level surgical care for our patients in a convenient, controlled, and private setting.
 This also allows a high degree of cost control, privacy, and scheduling convenience for our patients requiring this level of care.